On-Camera Audio Recording: How to Set Levels

 If that didn’t work, the other option is to increase the gain on my transmitter.
 On the transmitter, there is an adjustable level, which is the preamp for the transmitter.
 What you can do is try turning up the preamp a little bit and see if that helps.

 If you have to turn it up all the way, be aware that noise can sometimes be introduced when you push the transmitter’s preamps.
-The goal here is to boost your signal a bit so that you don’t have to the preamp in your camera system on these small form-factor cameras.
+The goal here is to boost your signal a bit so that you don’t have to stress the preamp in your camera system on these small form-factor cameras.

 The other thing you want to watch out for on the transmitter mic pre is that you don’t want to turn it up to the point where you are peaking at the receiver.
 It’s possible that you can overload the transmitter and the receiver signal, and that will cause clipping in this system.
-That would be bad because on the camera it would look as if you have good-looking levels, but they actually would be clipped and would sound nasty.
+That would be bad because on the camera it would as if you have good-looking levels, but they actually would be clipped and would sound nasty.
 Now if you were monitoring that, you would hear it, and that’s why it’s so important to monitor your audio.

 Setting Levels on a Camera That Has XLR Inputs